LucPy/LucPy/README.md

 # Hi there 👋

 ## 👱‍♂️ Who am I?
-I'm Lucas Alexandre, my homeland is Brazil.
+I'm Lucas Alexandre, from Brazil.
 I am currently studying Computer Science at university.
-I had contacts with languages like PHP and JavaScript, however, the language I'm most familiar with is Python.
+I had contact with languages like PHP and JavaScript, however, the language I'm most familiar with is Python.

 ## 🏃‍♂️ My Hobbies